avadillo/SAPLogon/README.md

 > **Note:** Please verify that your chosen algorithm is supported by your SAP System: [How can I verify this?](README.md#how-can-i-verify-if-a-specific-certificate-algorithm-is-supported-by-my-sap-netweaver-version)

 ## Certificate Generation
-Certificates can be generated using `OpenSSL` or `sapgenpse`.
+Certificates can be generated using either `OpenSSL` or `sapgenpse`.
 Below is an example of generating a certificate with `sapgenpse`:

 ```console